Multnomah County Library future space planning

-From 2016 to 2019, the library asked for community input to better understand the community’s priorities for library spaces.
-This included participation from nearly 2,000 community members at 13 culturally specific focus groups and 51 community conversations at libraries, community centers, service agencies and partner organizations across the county.
+The library began a public input process in 2016 to hear the community’s priorities for library spaces.
+That process included participation from nearly 2,000 community members at 13 culturally specific focus groups and 51 community conversations at libraries, community centers, service agencies and partner organizations across Multnomah County.
 The library also sent a public survey that received more than 1,700 responses.

 Library proposal for funding future library spaces

 - Multnomah County Library Board Referral

 - Multnomah County Library Board presentation, January 30, 2020

 - Project descriptions